psychoinformatics-de/ipsy-docs/content/pages/medusa/accessing_medusa.rst

     will ask for the VNC password you set before.

 **macOS**
     macOS has a VNC client built-in, but it isn't SSH aware.
-So first we need to setup an SSH tunnel.
+So a SSH tunnel needs to be setup first.

     .. code::

       ssh -f -L 5909 127.0.0.1:5909 username@medusa.ovgu.de sleep 60

-    Now we can use VNC.
+    Then you can use VNC.

     .. code::

       open vnc://127.0.0.1:5909

     Note the number "5909" in both commands.
-It should be 5900 + the number we noted above.
+It should be 5900 + the ``number`` noted above.
 Make sure that it is *your* number.

+    .. class:: todo

-    TODO: write a simple shell script that can be ``curl``-ed into the path.
+      **TODO**: write a simple shell script that can be ``curl``-ed into the user's path.

 **Windows**
     Windows lacks a built-in VNC viewer, so you will need `TightVNC Java Viewer`_.
-Be sure to download the **TightVNC Java Viewer**; it is not the first link.
+Be sure to download the **TightVNC Java Viewer**; it is not the first link on their download page.
 You will also need Java installed in order to run it.

     Launch the viewer and enter the following information: